Redd Foxx: Post-Sanford and Son

-In 1977, Foxx left Sanford and Son after six seasons to star in a short-lived ABC variety show, resulting in the cancellation of the NBC series.
+In 1977, Foxx left Sanford and Son after six seasons to star in a short-lived ABC variety show Redd Foxx, resulting in the cancellation of the NBC series.
 In 1980 he was back playing Fred G. Sanford in a short-lived revival/spin-off, Sanford.
 In 1986, he returned to television in the ABC series The Redd Foxx Show, which was canceled after 12 episodes due to low ratings.
 Foxx appeared as an Obi-Wan Kenobi-like character in the Star Wars special of the Donny & Marie show.
 In an homage to his show, he mentioned the planet Sanford, which has no sun.

 In 1989, Foxx was featured in the film Harlem Nights, written, directed, produced and starring Eddie Murphy.

 Foxx made a comeback with the short-lived series The Royal Family, in which he co-starred with Della Reese.

-At some point in the late 1970s and/or early 1980s, Foxx had a business on Sunset Boulevard in Hollywood where car owners could have their vehicles' roofs "velvetized"—a process that added a fuzzy, velvety texture to the brougham vinyl tops of some cars of that period, especially those that were referred to at the time as "pimp-mobiles."
-It was called "Redd Foxx’s Car Velvetizing."
+At some point in the late 1970s and/or early 1980s, Foxx had a business on Sunset Boulevard in Hollywood where car owners could have their vehicles' roofs "velvetized"—a process that added a fuzzy, velvety texture to the brougham vinyl tops of some cars of that period.
+It was called "Redd Foxx's Car Velvetizing".